Ivan Tyrrell: Human Givens Journal

 In 1993, encouraged by the psychiatrist and writer Robin Skynner, author Doris Lessing, psychologist Joe Griffin and Idries Shah, he launched a journal, The Therapist, in an attempt to increase the scientific rigour of the field.
 Medical journalist Denise Winn was appointed Editor in 1997 and Ivan Tyrrell became General Editor.
 In 2000 its name was changed to Human Givens, to reflect the growing interest in the human givens approach to psychotherapy, behaviour and education that he was developing with Griffin.
-Human givens is now the official journal of the Human Givens Institute.
-The journal gave him the opportunity of publishing interviews with people whose ideas interested him such as: Richard Bentall, Doris Lessing, Robin Skynner, Margaret Heffernan, John Cacioppo and many others.
+Human Givens is now the official journal of the Human Givens Institute.
+The journal gave Tyrrell the opportunity of publishing interviews with people whose ideas interested him, such as Richard Bentall, Doris Lessing, Robin Skynner, Margaret Heffernan, John Cacioppo, and many others.

 Teaching

-Tyrrell began teaching courses in psychology and psychotherapy in 1996 and is now director with Joe Griffin of Human Givens College.
+Tyrrell began teaching courses in psychology and psychotherapy in 1996, and is now director with Joe Griffin of Human Givens College.
 The Griffin/Tyrrell collaboration contributed to psychotherapy and consciousness studies and publications.